 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-A very simple hardness test will allow tell if selenite is real or fake.
-Selenite is a variety of gypsum and its hardness is so low, that you can scratch real selenite with your fingernail.
-Fake selenite is much harder as it is usually represented by glass or plastic, which cannot be scratched by a fingernail.
+A very simple hardness test will allow you to tell if selenite is real or fake.
+Selenite is a variety of gypsum, and its hardness is so low that you can scratch real selenite with your fingernail.
+Fake selenite is much harder, as it is usually represented by glass or plastic, which cannot be scratched by a fingernail.

-If you are interested in checking out the most beautiful real selenites you can find them by clicking here (Amazon link) or here (fossilicious.com).
+If you are interested in checking out the most beautiful real selenites, you can find them here (Amazon link) or here (fossilicious.com).

 Selenite is a transparent variety of gypsum.
-It’s a calcium sulfate dihydrate, with the chemical formula (CaSO4·2H2O).
-It’s a very soft mineral, so in case you have a well-formed crystal in your hand, the best way to distinguish it from similar-looking quartz or glass is to scratch or split a part of it with your fingernail.
+It’s a calcium sulfate dihydrate with the chemical formula (CaSO4·2H2O).
+It’s a very soft mineral, so if you have a well-formed crystal in your hand, the best way to distinguish it from similar-looking quartz or glass is to scratch or split a part of it with your fingernail.

 You will see a small scratch on the surface of real selenite.
-Selenite or gypsum has a very small hardness (just 2 from 10 on the Mohs scale).
+Selenite or gypsum has a very small hardness (just 2 out of 10 on the Mohs scale).
 At the same time, quartz has 7!
 It’s impossible to do the same with quartz, glass, or plastic.

-In the case of polished or tumbled samples of selenite, it’s much more complicated to make a hardness test, because sometimes the stone can be covered by lacquer, which cannot be scratched by a fingernail.
+For polished or tumbled samples of selenite, it’s much more complicated to make a hardness test because sometimes the stone can be covered by lacquer, which cannot be scratched by a fingernail.

 In such a situation check the second step to examine if your selenite is real or fake.

-Because of selenite’s structure and chemical composition, it possesses very interesting thermal insulating properties.
-The real selenite stone will feel warm to the touch, while quartz and glass will be cold.
+Because of its structure and chemical composition, selenite possesses very interesting thermal insulating properties.
+A real selenite stone will feel warm to the touch, while quartz and glass will be cold.

 What does Real Selenite Look Like?

 Selenite is a transparent variety of gypsum.
 It occurs in well-formed transparent or semi-opaque white, milky, yellow-white, gray, beige, or orange elongated crystals.
-Sometimes it has tiny impurities of brown clay or sand, which is also a good sign for you that selenite is real.
+Sometimes, tiny impurities of brown clay or sand are present, which is also a good sign that selenite is real.

 There are also a few other varieties of gypsum.
-The first one is a satin spar – a silky, fibrous mineral, which is composed of tiny needle-like elongated crystals of gypsum and has a cat’s eye optical effect.
+The first one is a satin spar—a silky, fibrous mineral composed of tiny needle-like elongated crystals of gypsum with a cat’s eye optical effect.

-In a polished state, selenite can display a moonstone effect – a light-blue moon-like glow.
+Selenite can display a moonstone effect in a polished state – a light-blue moon-like glow.

 Both selenite and moonstone possess similar optical effects (pearly and opalescent schiller), however, it’s a huge mistake to name selenite a moonstone or vice versa.